MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize2.md

 ## -description

 Initializes the calling process to use the version of the Windows App SDK framework package that best matches the specified criteria.
-This function is intended to be used by unpackaged desktop apps.
+This function is intended to be used by desktop apps that are not MSIX-packaged.

 ## -description